Support for Adolescents and Young Adults with Cancer

 Author: Christina Bach, MBE, MSW, LCSW, OSW-C, FAOSW

-Each year, around 89,000 individuals between the ages of 15-39 are diagnosed with cancer.
-This group is referred to as “AYA.”
+Each year, around 89,000 people between the ages of 15 and 39 are diagnosed with cancer.
+This group is called “AYA,” which means Adolescent and Young Adult.
 This is a unique population.
 You aren’t kids and you aren’t older adults.
-Your medical, emotional, and practical needs may be different.
+Your medical, emotional, and everyday needs may be different.

-You can learn more about various types of cancer here.
+You can learn more about different types of cancer here.
 Treatment options can be found here.
 You can also learn more about medications used in cancer treatment here.
-If you have completed therapy, ask your team for a survivorship care plan (SCP) or complete your own SCP here.
+If you have completed therapy, ask your team for a survivorship care plan (SCP) or make your own SCP here.

-Because cancers in AYAs are rare, it is important to find a cancer care team that is experienced in providing care to your age group.
+Since cancers in AYAs are rare, it is important to find a cancer care team that is experienced in providing care to your age group.
 You may also want to find a trained mental health professional to help you cope with the emotional aspects of being an AYA survivor.
-Peer mentoring programs also offer connections with other AYA survivors.
+Peer mentoring programs also offer connections with other AYAs who have had cancer.

 Common Issues for AYAs in Cancer Care